Pragmatics

 Pragmatics is the piece of speech and language that deals with how and why we communicate with other people.
-When we talk about pragmatics, we are referring to the social rules that govern how we use our language to interact with those around us.
-These social rules, which are often unspoken, tell us how to communicate for a variety of reasons, how to participate in conversation, how to interact with people without upsetting them, and how to string together sentences and weave them into stories that are easy for others to understand.
+When discussing pragmatics, we refer to the social rules governing how we use our language to interact with those around us.
+Often unspoken social rules tell us how to communicate for various reasons, participate in a conversation, interact with people without upsetting them, and string together sentences and weave them into easy stories for others to understand.

 When we break the rules of pragmatics, we are often seen as rude or confusing.
-Imagine, for example, that a friend of yours comes up to you and begins to tell you about her vacation.
-Rather than ask her a question about her vacation, you blurt out that your cat has gained a bit too much weight lately.
-Most of us understand that this is rude—you’ve not only changed the topic of conversation abruptly, but you’ve missed a chance to show your friend you are interested in her by asking questions about her topic of interest (her vacation).
+Imagine, for example, that a friend of yours comes up to you and begins to tell you about their vacation.
+Rather than ask them about their vacation, you blurt out that your cat has gained too much weight lately.
+Most of us understand that this is rude—you’ve not only changed the topic of conversation abruptly, but you’ve missed a chance to show your friends you are interested in them by asking questions about their topic of interest (their vacation).

-Children who struggle with pragmatics, however, simply might not know that they are supposed to follow these rules of conversation.
+However, children who struggle with pragmatics might not know they are supposed to follow these rules of conversation.

-As with all other aspects of speech and language development, the understanding and use of pragmatics develops over time as children grow.
-Pragmatic skills unfold in a few key areas: language purpose, conversation, and narratives.
+As with all other aspects of speech and language development, the understanding and use of pragmatics develop over time as children grow.
+Pragmatic skills unfold in critical areas: language purpose, conversation, and narratives.

 • Request things